Sales Negotiation Methods That Can Close the Deal

 If you believe your side is weak from the onset, you can bet negotiations won’t go your way.
 Most salespeople will work under this assumption.

 The tense environment of a sales negotiation can be the main focal point for these inexperienced negotiators.
-It can blind your side from seeing the constraints of the other party.
+It can blind your side to the other party's constraints.
 Therefore, it’s imperative to realize the strength of personal conviction.

 If you can embrace the tension and believe in the value of you, leveraging power from all available sources becomes natural.